Mez0ry/DD2-Helper/README.md

 ---

-### How to use (Read if you are using custom keybind in your game client)
+### How to use
+    build, run executable and then press ready and it will work at all game instances at once
+---

+### Custom Keybinds
     find user config in project_folder/resources/user/user.json
     and set buttons that you are using in you game client to press ready button and retry button.
-The buttons must be the same for all game instances/clients button names you can look below
+    The buttons must be the same for all game instances/clients

 ---
 # Input Mappings